michelleconville/under-the-sea/README.md

 The *Under the Sea* website is structured in a user friendly and easy to learn way.
 Upon arriving to the website, the user sees a navigation bar with the logo on the left-hand side and the navigation links to the right.
 The navigation bar is located on all pages created.

 The website consists of 2 pages:
-*   The homepage displays the game, the time and moves counters sit above the game and the restart button to resrart the games sits under it
+*   The homepage

+This page displays the game, the time and moves counters sit above the game and the restart button to resrart the games sits under it

 A rules modal can be located from the homepage in the navigation bar

 When the game is completed a finish modal displays

+*   The Contact page

-*   A Contact Us page with a contact form
+This page displays a contact form

 A thank you page when a user completes the contact us form and 404 page are also available.